 - Create ‘stepping stones’ of wildflower-rich habitat or shrubs to help pollinators move across the landscape where there are few linear corridors.

 See further information at:

-B-Lines, Helping create the B-Lines and our Landscapes for Wild Pollinators pages.
+B-Lines and our Landscapes for Wild Pollinators pages.

 For further information on how Countryside Stewardship can provide support for farmers to work together see Facilitation Funding